Gabeleo24/Energy-Consumption-Data/README.md

 **Project Goals**

-	1. Explore and understand the characteristics of energy demand over time.
+	1. Explore and understand the characteristics of energy demand over time
-	2. Identify any seasonality or trends in hourly, daily, and monthly usage.
+	2. Identify any seasonality or trends in hourly, daily, and monthly usage
-	3. Forecast future energy demand using advanced time series models.
+	3. Forecast future energy demand using advanced time series models
-	4. Evaluate the accuracy of different predictive models.
+	4. Evaluate the accuracy of different predictive models

 **Project Structure**